streamlit/docs/content/deploy/community-cloud/manage-your-app/app-settings.md

    ![General app settings on Streamlit Community Cloud: Custom subdomain](/images/streamlit-community-cloud/workspace-app-settings-general.png)

-1. (Optional) Enter a new, custom subdomain between 6 and 63 characters in length, and hit "**Save**".
+1. Optional: Enter a new, custom subdomain between 6 and 63 characters in length, and then click "**Save**."

    ![New custom subdomain for your app](/images/streamlit-community-cloud/workspace-app-settings-general-valid-domain.png)